pmikus/.github/.github/actions/gerrit-env-vars-restore/README.md

 If the action fails:

-1. Check that the triggering workflow successfully created the `vpp-gerrit-vars` artifact
+1. Check that the triggering workflow successfully created the `fdio-gerrit-vars` artifact
 2. Verify the workflow is triggered by a `workflow_run` event
 3. Ensure `GITHUB_TOKEN` input is provided with `${{ secrets.GITHUB_TOKEN }}`
 4. Verify the token has appropriate permissions for artifact access